basilhendroff/truenas-iocage-wordpress/POST-INSTALL.md

 define( 'WP_REDIS_SCHEME', 'unix' );
 define( 'WP_REDIS_PATH', '/var/run/redis/redis.sock' );
 ```
-Note: For WordPress to use Redis, install and activate the Redis Object Cache plugin and using the plugin, `Enable Object Cache `.
+Note: For WordPress to use Redis, install and activate the Redis Object Cache plugin.
+Using the plugin, `Enable Object Cache `.

 ## Configure the Reverse Proxy
 If using Caddy, the code block might look something like: